AnsariNafees/Nafees-1st-Demo/README.md

 # Nafees-1st-Demo
-This is my first repsatory
+This is my first repository
+Mo Nafees Ansari